Trustpilot

 TRAP NEUTER RELEASE

-When animals breed with no control you can get genetic diseases amplifying, sexually transmitted diseases spreading, which in themselves often cause great pain and suffering.
-Unwanted puppies and kittens go hungry, and mothers struggle with their own survival.
+This approach stabilises animal populations over time by preventing reproduction, while allowing animals to continue living in their familiar environments.
+When animals breed with no control, unwanted puppies and kittens go hungry, starve and die, mothers struggle with their own survival and the knock on effect for both humans and animals can be disastrous.
 Animals who are not sterilised will breed even when times are tough and there is not enough food to go around.

 By reducing the roaming animal population whilst also vaccinating animals, there is a healthier, cleaner, less intimidating population of animals, which are more likely to be accepted by communities and cared for in the correct manner.
 Whilst we one day hope to see every animal have a primary owner, in many places we work this is a long way off, and poverty means people are not easily able to care for stray or even their own animals.
 That is why services like ours are vital.